davidcalikes/Marvelous-Matching/docs/README.md

 *  Main Menu Buttons Testing

 I had initially intended to have a simple sound function that would play a sound when a click event called it from the DOM.
-I encountered a problem however when using sounds when loading pages, the pages would often load and clip the sound before it is heard or sometimes it might not be heard at all.
+I encountered a problem however when using sounds when loading pages, the pages would often load and clip the sound before it had finished playing and sometimes it might not be heard at all.

 I fixed this error by developing a function that loads each page only after the sound effect has ended.

 * About page Testing

 I tested the link to the about page on the menu page and it opened at the correct destination.
-The About page nav links work, images load and the text content is free from gramattical errors.
+The About page nav links work, images load and the text content is free from grammatical errors.

 * Footer Testing